alebel94/Parking_Spaces_Project/README.md

+# Parking Spaces Projcect Simulation

 Garage project by Will and Alejandro

-Both .ipynb and .py files should produce the same end result.
+Both .ipynb and .py files are produced with the same end result.

-Will and Alejandro divided the work evenly throughout the project with the exception of the following individual work:

-Will:
-    Line 67, 68, and 72-75.
+This is a simulation of a parking garage meter when getting a ticket using classes.